arohner/spectrum/README.md

 time).
 For now, the best documentation is the tests, `test/spectrum/conform_test.clj`.
 Spectrum conform will have 100% coverage of clojure.spec, but isn't done yet.
-If you encounter a spec that spectrum can't conform, please file a bug.
+If you encounter a spec that spectrum can't `c/parse-spec`, please file a bug.

-In the code, the result of c/parse-spec are called `spect` rather than `spec`, just to differentiate the implementation.
-Spects convey exactly the same information, but are more data-driven.
-Spects are defrecords, so it's easy to assoc, dissoc, merge, etc types, which we'll take advantage of.
+In the code, the result of `c/parse-spec` are called `spect` rather than `spec`, just to differentiate the implementation.
+Spects convey exactly the same information, but are defrecords, so it's easy to assoc, dissoc, merge, etc types, which we'll take advantage of.

 ### spectrum.flow